16 pairs of stunningly stylish pyjama sets that you’ll want to wear all day long

 Diastasis Recti is the separation of the rectus abdominis – often during or after pregnancy.
 Commonly referred to as “six-pack abs”, the rectus abdominis can be found vertically along the front of a person’s stomach.
 It’s divided into left and right sides by a band of tissue called the linea alba that runs down the middle.
 As your uterus expands during pregnancy, the abdominals are stretched and the linea alba thins and pulls apart.
 This band of tissue gets wider as it’s pushed outward.

-Once your baby is delivered, the linea alba heals and come back together as it’s highly elastic and usually retracts back like a rubber band.
+Once your baby is delivered, the linea alba heals and comes back together as it’s highly elastic and usually retracts back like a rubber band.
 However, if the tissue loses its elasticity from being overstretched, the gap in the abdominals will not close as much as it should.
 This is diastasis recti.

 Why does it happen?

 Pregnancy puts a huge amount of pressure on your abdomen area, pushing the muscles outward to make room for your growing baby.
-Diastasis recti usually happens around the third trimester mark, however most people don’t notice it has developed until postpartum.
+Diastasis recti usually happens around the third-trimester mark, however, most people don’t notice it has developed until postpartum.
 As already mentioned, it’s much more common than you might realise and affects about 60% of people.
-While it usually resolves itself within eight weeks of delivery, it can last longer and 40% of those affected report still having it by the six month postpartum mark.
+While it usually resolves itself within eight weeks of delivery, it can last longer and 40% of those affected report still having it by the six-month postpartum mark.

 Diastasis recti isn’t just limited to pregnancy though and can occur in anyone from babies to grown men too.
 In some cases, it results from lifting heavy weights incorrectly or performing unsafe abdominal exercises.
 Newborns are also sometimes born with the condition – especially if they’re premature – as their abdominal muscles aren’t fully developed and connected yet.
-The conditon usually corrects itself with time.
+The condition usually corrects itself with time.

 Symptoms